 The Health and Care Professions Tribunal Service have published Remote Hearings Guidance, which sets out in detail our approach to holding hearings, and sets out the factors we will consider when deciding how a hearing should be held.
 It also explains what may happen if a party to a case disagrees with the holding of a remote or hybrid hearing.
 A copy of the guidance can be found on the HCPTS website here.

-We recognise that being involved in a fitness to practise hearing can be stressful for our registrants, and that delays to hearings taking place at this time may cause additional anxiety.
+We recognise that being involved in a fitness to practise hearing can be stressful for our registrants, and that being involved in a hearing at this time may cause additional anxiety.
 Information about the help and support available to registrants can be found on the Health and Care Professions Tribunal Service website.

 Contacting the Fitness to Practise department and the Health and Care Professions Tribunal Service

 Due to the temporary closure of our offices we are unable to answer telephone enquiries.
 Our ability to receive and process incoming mail is also limited and we will not be able to acknowledge receipt of documents sent by post or respond to postal queries within our usual service standard.
 We request that new referrals, correspondence or other documents are sent by email wherever possible.
 Please let us know if you require any reasonable adjustments to support you in contacting the HCPC and we will work with you to accommodate these.

 The fitness to practise department can be contacted by phone on 020 7840 9814 or on Freephone 0800 328 4218, or by email at firstname.lastname@example.org.